Ph.D., History, Yale University, 2013

 B.A., History/Civil War Studies, Gettysburg College, 2009

-Dr. Jordan is assistant professor of history and Director of Graduate Studies in History at Sam Houston State University, where he teaches courses on the Civil War and Reconstruction, American military history, and the U.S. history survey.
+Dr. Jordan is associate professor of history and chair of the Department of History at Sam Houston State University, where he teaches courses on the Civil War and Reconstruction, American military history, and the U.S. history survey.
 A cultural historian of the nation’s fratricidal conflict, he is interested in the human longitude of the Civil War battles and the problem of memory.
 Dr. Jordan is the author of Marching Home: Union Veterans and Their Unending Civil War (Liveright/W.W.
 Norton, 2015), a narrative history of the men who won the war but couldn’t bear the peace.
 The book was a finalist for the 2016 Pulitzer Prize in History and, in its dissertation form, won the George Washington Egleston Prize (for best U.S. history dissertation at Yale) and Yale’s John Addison Porter Prize.
-Most recently, he co-edited The War Went On: Reconsidering the Lives of Civil War Veterans (Louisiana State University Press).
+In 2020, he co-edited The War Went On: Reconsidering the Lives of Civil War Veterans (Louisiana State University Press).
 A Thousand May Fall: An Immigrant Regiment's Civil War, followed in 2021; it earned a starred review from Publisher's Weekly.
 A volume co-edited with the Lincoln scholar Jonathan White, Final Resting Places: Reflections on the Meaning of Civil War Graves, is due out with the University of Georgia Press in 2023.
 Liveright/W.W.
 Norton plans to publish his major interpretive synthesis of the Civil War era in 2025.
-A native of Akron, Ohio (but now a proud Texan), Dr. Jordan serves as the Book Review Editor for The Civil War Monitor and is a member of the Society of Civil War Historians.
-He is the co-editor of the Engaging the Civil War Book Series (Southern Illinois University Press) and founding co-editor of the Veterans Book Series (University of Massachusetts Press).
-His more than eighty articles, reviews, and essays have appeared in The Journal of the Civil War Era, Civil War History, and The New York Times.
+A native of Akron, Ohio, Dr. Jordan serves as the Book Review Editor for The Civil War Monitor and is a member of the Society of Civil War Historians.
+He is the founding co-editor of the Veterans Book Series (University of Massachusetts Press).
+His more than 100 articles, reviews, or essays have appeared in The Journal of the Civil War Era, Civil War History, and The New York Times.

 HIST 1301 U.S. History to 1876